GoldenEye: Rogue Agent: Reception

-GoldenEye: Rogue Agent received "mixed or average" reviews, according to review aggregator Metacritic.
+GoldenEye: Rogue Agent received "mixed or average" reviews, according to review aggregator website Metacritic.
 Reviewers criticized the game's lack of innovation and personality, despite its unique premise, and mediocre gameplay.
+Gamespot noted that the Nintendo DS version as having a smooth framerate but generally uninspired levels and weak control.
+IGN, however, described the console versions' visual quality as "remarkably dull" and the game in general as "a title void of passion".

 Several reviewers also disliked its departure from James Bond canon in its introduction and killing off of characters.
 It was largely considered to be an attempt to recreate the success of one of the best-selling video games in recent history, GoldenEye 007, which was a first-person shooter for the Nintendo 64 based on the Bond film GoldenEye.
 Aside from the character Xenia Onatopp, the Uplink multiplayer level, and the fact that both involve a good agent going bad (although in the case of the original, not the protagonist), it had nothing to do with either the film GoldenEye or its video game adaptation, although the protagonist's scarred appearance considerably resembles Sean Bean's portrayal of rogue agent Alec Trevelyan.

 The game was, however, noted for showcasing certain levels and multiplayer maps based on locations from the Bond movies, such as Fort Knox from Goldfinger, the space shuttle base from Moonraker, and Scaramanga's hideout from The Man with the Golden Gun.

 During the 8th Annual Interactive Achievement Awards, Rogue Agent won the award for "Outstanding Character Performance - Female" for Judi Dench's vocal portrayal of M, as well as received a nomination for "Console First-Person Action Game of the Year".

 According to Electronic Arts, GoldenEye: Rogue Agent was a commercial success, with sales above 1 million units worldwide by the end of 2004.